Proposed Qualified state interest amendment - Local heritage

 Proposed Local heritage area – Moorooka War Workers’ Housing Estate (former)

-The Local heritage amendment proposes to protect the area known as the Moorooka War Workers’ Housing Estate (former) under the Heritage overlay in a new Local heritage area sub-category.
-Comprised of 182 properties including a public park, the estate would become Brisbane’s first Local heritage area.
+The Local heritage amendment proposed to protect the area known as the Moorooka War Workers’ Housing Estate (former) under the Heritage overlay in a new Local heritage area sub-category.

 The identified heritage values of the estate are explained in its draft heritage citation.
 Download the: